- Normal precautions

 Our general advice to Irish citizens in Turkey or those who intend to travel to Turkey is to exercise a high degree of caution at all times.
 You should avoid all protests and demonstrations and minimise time spent in crowded areas, particularly those frequented by foreigners, follow local security advice, and monitor local media.
 You should also devise and/or review a personal security plan.

-Six month passport validity is required from the date of entry to Turkey.
+Six-month passport validity is required from the date of entry to Turkey.
 Please check your passport in plenty of time before travel as you may be refused entry.
 The Embassy cannot intervene on your behalf if you do not meet the entry requirements.
 If your passport needs to be renewed please use our Online Passport Renewal System.
-Please see Additional Information for visa and tourist residence permit requirements.
+Please see the Additional Information tab for visa and tourist residence permit requirements.

-Turkey, including Istanbul and coastal regions popular with Irish tourists, lies in a seismically-active area and there have been a number of significant earthquakes in the west of Turkey in recent months.
-This includes a magnitude 6.7 earthquake near the coastal towns of Marmaris and Bodrum on 21 July 2017.
-Further earthquakes are likely and many buildings in the country are not earthquake proof.
+Turkey, including Istanbul and coastal regions popular with Irish tourists, lies in a seismically-active area.
+There have been a number of significant earthquakes in recent months, including a 6.6 magnitude earthquake near the coastal city of Izmir in October 2020.
+Further earthquakes are likely and many buildings in the country are not earthquake-proof.

-We recommend that you check this travel advice regularly and download the Department's TravelWise Smartphone App and activate alerts for Turkey.
+We recommend that you check this travel advice regularly.
 You can also follow the Irish Embassy in Ankara on Twitter (@IrlEmbAnkara) and on Facebook (Irish Embassy Turkey).
 We strongly recommend that you purchase comprehensive travel insurance which covers all intended activities.

-The threat from terrorism in Turkey is high, including in Istanbul and Ankara.
-The Mediterranean and Aegean resort areas in the south and west of the country may also be targeted, though this has not generally been the case to date.
+The threat from terrorism in Turkey is high.
 The terrorist threat in Turkey is multi-faceted and unpredictable, with several terrorist groups currently targeting the country.
 These include the so-called Islamic State (IS), the Kurdistan Workers' Party (PKK), and its offshoots.

 In the event of a terrorist attack, you should let your family and friends at home know you are safe as soon as possible, even if the attack is not close to where you are located.
 You should also keep your family and friends informed of your travel plans as much as possible.
 If you need assistance, call 00353 (0)1 408 2000 or 0090 (0)312 459 1000.